Easy vegan chocolate chip cookies

 - 1 cup vegan chocolate chips

 - With an electric mixer, or by hand, cream together the margarine and sugar for 1-2 minutes, making sure it whips up into a creamy mixture.
-Add the vanilla and mix until it starts to look like caramel½ cup margarine or vegan butter, 1 cup light brown sugar – packed, 1 teaspoon vanilla
+Add the vanilla and soymilk and mix until it starts to look like caramel½ cup margarine or vegan butter, ¾ cup light brown sugar, 1 teaspoon vanilla, 3 tablespoons soymilk, ¼ cup granulated sugar

 - In a separate bowl, mix together the flour, salt, baking powder and baking soda1 ½ cups all purpose flour, 1 teaspoon baking powder, ½ teaspoon baking soda, ⅛ teaspoon salt

-- Add the dry ingredients into the wet ingredients and add one tablespoon of soy milk.
-Mix just enough to get the flour roughly mixed in.
-If the dough seems too dry still, add 1-2 more tablespoons.
-No more than 3.
+- Add the dry ingredients into the wet ingredients.
+If the dough seems too dry still, add 1 more tablespoon of soymilk.
 DON'T OVER MIX!
 Fold in the chocolate chips once batter seems right.1 cup vegan chocolate chips

 - Put the batter in the fridge and chill for AT LEAST 30 minutes (24 hours is best, but 30 minutes does the trick as well.)
 If you're in a hurry you can skip this, but they taste better when they've had time to sit.